tonioloewald/bindinator.js/docs/react.md

 with synthetic events), we still have to prevent that default behavior.

 `b8r` leverages the browser's intrinsic event system, but always "captures" events and, by default, halts propagation of an event when it has been handled once.
-(You can explicitly return `true` from an event handler to have the event continue "bubbling").

-`b8r` will stop an event that's been handled unless the handler explicitly returns `true`.
+`b8r` will stop an event that's been handled unless the handler explicitly returns `true`, allowing you to allow propagation or prevent default behavior, or not, yourself.

 ```
     if (!this.state.text.length) {